 |

-Mauritius is a blend of diverse cultures and religions.
-The population, coming from 3
+Mauritius is an intriguing combination of varied cultures and religions.

 |